Sigtaba/the-outline/README.md

 OR

-*_Open this link: https://sigtaba.github.io/think-with-google/ (materialize icons may not appear)
+*_Open this link: https://sigtaba.github.io/the-outline/ (materialize icons may not appear)

 ## Support and contact details

-_no known bugs_
+_Add later_

 ## Technologies Used